Block library

 • x0 (array_like, optional) – Initial value of the hold, defaults to 0

-• blockargs (dict) – common Block options
+• blockargs (dict) – common block options

-next(t, inports, x)[source]
+next(t, inputs, x)[source]

 External Toolbox blocksets